Refined disk potentials for immersed Lagrangian surfaces: Introduction

 \subsection{Immersions with local systems as objects in the Fukaya category}

 The constructions used to define the refined potential can be applied to other holomorphic curve problems as well.
 For example, assume that $X$ is a Weinstein 4-manifold and let $f\co Q\to X$ be a strongly exact Lagrangian immersion of an orientable surface.
 (Strong exactness is a very restrictive condition that precludes any holomorphic disk with corners, see Section \ref{sec:monotone} for notation.)
 In this situation, if $L=f(Q)$ and $\rho$ is a complex representation of the homology algebra of $ CE(\Lambda,\C[\pi_{1}(L^{\circ})])$, then $\rho$ can be used as a local system on $L$, turning the pair $(L,\rho)$ into a \emph{Lagrangian brane}.
-That is, $(L,\rho)$ becomes an object of the compact exact $\C$-linear Fukaya category $\F(X)$.
+That is, $(L,\rho)$ becomes an object of the compact exact $\C$-linear Fukaya category $\F(X)${, see Section \ref{sec:FukayaAnalytic} for the definition of $\F(X)$.

-We note that $CE(\Lambda,\C[\pi_{1}(L^{\circ})])$ (and its homology, concentrated in zero degree) has the natural structure of an algebra naturally associated to a quiver, see Section~\ref{sec:preprojective}.
-A representation of its homology algebra attaches a vector space $\C^{n_i}$ to each vertex of the quiver (i.e.~to each connected component of $L^\circ$), and a linear map between the respective spaces for every generator of the homology algebra, with source and target vector spaces corresponding to the source and target of the underlying quiver edge.

-As mentioned above, the capped Chekanov-Eliashberg algebra is quasi-isomorphic to a higher genus pre-projective algebra.
-Our observation leads to the following result that verifies an expectation of Etg\"u and Lekili \cite{EL17}, see Section~\ref{sec:preprojective} for further explanation.
+Recall that $H_0CE(\Lambda,\C[\pi_1(L^\circ)])$ is isomorphic to a PPA of a quiver related to the plumbing graph of $L$ (see Section \ref{sec:preprojective}).
+The representation $\rho$ the homology algebra can thus be interpreted as a representation of the PPA.
+By definition, such a representation associates a vector space $\C^{n_i}$} to each vertex of the quiver (i.e.~to each connected component of $L^\circ$), and a linear map between the respective spaces for every generator of the homology algebra, with source and target vector spaces corresponding to the source and target of the underlying quiver edge.
+Our observation leads to the following result that was predicted by Etg\"u and Lekili \cite{EL17}, see Section~\ref{sec:fukaya} for further explanation.

 \begin{thm} Let $L\subset X$ be a strongly exact Lagrangian immersion of a surface into a Weinstein 4-manifold.
-Complex representations of the degree~0 homology of the capped Chekanov-Eliashberg algebra $CE(\Lambda,\C[\pi_{1}(L^{\circ})])$ (or equivalently, of the higher genus multiplicative pre-projective algebra $\B(Q)$) can be used as local systems on $L$, defining an object of the compact exact $\C$-linear Fukaya category $\F(X)$.
-Consequently, representation varieties of $\B(Q)$ map into the space of objects of $\F(X)$ up to quasi-isomorphism. \end{thm}
+Complex representations of the degree~0 homology of the capped Chekanov--Eliashberg algebra, $CE_{0}(\Lambda,\C[\pi_{1}(L^{\circ})])$, (or equivalently, of the higher genus multiplicative pre-projective algebra $\B(Q)$) can be used as local systems on $L$ and thereby to define an object of the compact exact $\C$-linear Fukaya category $\F(X)$.
+Isomorphic representations give quasi-isomorphic objects in $\F(X)$. \end{thm}